 Depending on the purpose of the application, different buttons are required which provide different features.
 These can be integrated as needed.
 You can add buttons for features which are integrated in the content.
-For example the legend, the feature info or the line and/or area ruler can be activated or opened by buttons.
+For example, the legend or the line and/or area ruler can be activated or opened with buttons:

 Button for the legend element¶